44 Reviews

 Hazard: The rings can unexpectedly crack or break during use, posing a fall hazard to children.

-No one would ever intentionally harm a child but, unfortunately in a world of dollars and cents, manufacturers are not overly pressured to pay for advertising to announce recalls.
-Instead, they simply issue a press release that is likely to be overlooked by news outlets.
 This, of course, leaves some of the burden on consumers to be vigilant in watching for recall notices AND using a bit of common sense when it comes to recognizing potentially hazardous products.

 If you have had a bad experience with a toy or feel that it is unsafe for your child, you are likely not alone and have the power to help ensure that it doesn’t happen again or to someone else by reporting incidents to both the manufacturer and to the Consumer Product Safety Commission by visiting www.SaferProducts.gov.